 What is the Taxonomy of Significant Learning and how does it differ from Bloom’s Taxonomy?

-Dee Fink discusses his rationale for developing a new taxonomy in the Significant Learning by Design course:
+Dr. L. Dee Fink discusses his rationale for developing a new taxonomy in the Significant Learning by Design course.

-Many people have found the Taxonomy of Significant Learning to be attractive because it includes more than just cognitive learning.
+Many people find the Taxonomy of Significant Learning valuable and inspiring because it includes more than just cognitive learning.
 The right-hand side of this taxonomy refers to the same kinds of cognitive learning described in the well known taxonomy by Bloom and his colleagues.
-But the left-hand side goes beyond cognitive learning, to include specific skills that enable Significant Learning– learning that extends beyond the end of the course and includes caring, people skills (called Human Dimension), and learning how to learn.
+But the left-hand side goes beyond cognitive learning, to include specific skills that enable Significant Learning– learning that extends beyond the end of the course and includes Caring, people skills (called Human Dimension), and Learning How to Learn.

 |Category of Learning||Meaning||Examples|